Skip to main content

 Trademark Litigation

 Eric’s collaborative, 360˚-approach and astute business instincts help both startups and established companies protect, control, and build their most important asset—their name, trademark or brand.
 His national and international successes include decisive victories—often resolved before litigation or trial—for clients such as Cisco, Intuit, Nutrisystem, NVIDIA, Peloton, Snowflake, Uber and multiple gaming industry companies.
-Eric also represents leaders in the blockchain and crypto space like OpenSea, Coinbase, Polygon and Yuga Labs in cutting-edge IP disputes.
+Eric also represents leaders in the blockchain and crypto space like OpenSea, Coinbase, and Polygon in cutting-edge IP disputes.
+Eric recently led Yuga Labs to a landmark win in Yuga v.
+Ripp, where the Ninth Circuit held for the first time that NFTs can qualify as trademarks, setting key precedent for brand owners operating in Web3 and beyond.
+The case was recognized as an Impact Case of the Year (Managing IP, 2026) and one of Law360’s “Top Trademark Decisions of 2025.”

 Eric has a strong track record in all types of trademark, copyright and other commercial disputes and has won multiple precedential decisions before the Trademark Trial and Appeal Board.